dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 By default with the non-Metal acceleration patches, many background blur menus may act distorted when moving a cursor over it.
 With 0.4.1 and newer, users can enable a new Beta Blur feature to try and resolve the issue:

+* As of 0.4.6, this option is enabled by default.
+* Enabling beta blurs can be more demanding on slower hardware.

 ![](../images/OCLP-GUI-Settings-Beta-Blur.png)

-Do note that enabling beta blurs can be more demanding on slower hardware
 ## Downloading older non-Metal Apps

 Many Apple apps now have direct reliance on Metal for proper functioning, however legacy builds of these apps still do work in Big Sur.
-See below for archive of many apps such as Pages, iMovie, GarageBand.
+See below for archive of many apps such as Pages, iMovie, and GarageBand.

 * [Apple Apps for Non-Metal Macs](https://archive.org/details/apple-apps-for-non-metal-macs)

-Note: This archive assumes that you own these copies of these apps through the Mac App Store, Dortania does not condone piracy
+Note: This archive assumes that you own these copies of these apps through the Mac App Store, Dortania does not condone piracy.

 ## Unable to run Zoom